sharanbm/assignment/README.md

 It was a surprise and taking much time to debug.
 I have very little information on Lambdas at the moment.

+## OpenAPI Spec
+I updated the API spec for the POST requests which were missing from the original spec and then I have also updated the security components for Oauth.